Ticket type: Seat reservation

 Yes, normally there are plenty of seats.
 The Swiss train system is a flexible subway-like network that assumes people get on and off frequently.

 A seat is not guaranteed though.
-Trains can be crowded during rush hour around the bigger cities.
+Trains can be crowded during rush hour around the bigger cities, and on popular tourist routes.
 If there are no seats left, you’ll be able to get a seat once people get off along the way.

 2. My train does not require booking seats, but is it still possible to do so?